ROUVY vs. MyWhoosh: Which App is the Right for You? (2026)

 ROUVY and MyWhoosh Alternatives

 For those looking for indoor cycling apps similar to ROUVY, FulGaz is the closest option.
 It also uses real-world footage from different locations worldwide.
-However, unlike ROUVY, it doesn’t use augmented reality, providing an uninterrupted view of the footage.
+However, unlike ROUVY, it doesn’t use augmented reality, so the footage is uninterrupted.

 If you prefer an alternative to MyWhoosh, Zwift is the best option.
 MyWhoosh is basically a copy of it, but Zwift has more cartoonish graphics.
 I also recommend checking out TrainingPeaks Virtual, which is similar but has more realistic graphics.